 This financial report replaces the unaudited financial report certified by Linda Horne on 27 May 2021.
-They were approved for issue by the Audit, Risk and Assurance Committee on 2 November 2021 and.
+They were considered by the Audit, Risk and Assurance Committee on 29 September 2021 and approved for issue by the WMCA Board on 19 November 2021.
 Events after the Balance Sheet date have been considered up to the date of approval.